learn-co-curriculum/react-hooks-custom-hooks/README.md

 - is displayed in the browser tab
 - is also displayed in the browser history
-- helps with accessibility and SEO
+- helps with accessibility and search engine optimization (SEO)

 Since we have similar logic for updating the title in both of our components (and we might want this functionality in other components as our app grows),